LivePersonInc/knowledge-center-archive/pages/documents/What's New/What's new - July 2019.md

 * Small round bubble only (no text)
 * Rectangle with bubble and editable text (today the templates include only “Live Chat” text which is not editable)

 The new templates will be available for both chat and web messaging.
-The new templates can be customized via the studio
+The new templates can be customized via the studio.

+{: .sidebyside}

 ![](/img/EngTemp1.png)    ![](/img/EngTemp2.png)